Catalog variant data and product groupings

 .

-Making a variant with only these fields is necessary as any additional information could lead to the variant appearing as a filtering option for the product it’s related to.
+Making a variant with only these metadata keys is necessary as any additional information could lead to the variant appearing as a filtering option for the product it’s related to.

 For example, consider the following product that doesn’t come in any variations: